News

 But despite the great starting pitching performance, the offense was still having trouble as Adrian Lopez (Southern California) was the only other Saint besides Livingston to get a hit through those four frames.

-The Saints got a couple baserunners in the top of the fifth, including a bunt single from Tyler Gordon (Miami Ohio), but it was the same story as none of them were able to come around and score.
+The Saints got a couple of baserunners in the top of the fifth, including a bunt single from Tyler Gordon (Miami Ohio), but it was the same story as none of them were able to come around and score.

 Braydon Sanford (Oral Roberts) came on in relief of Nelson for the Saints in the bottom of the fifth and pitched a clean inning.

 The Saints had their best offensive opportunity of their night to that point in the top of the sixth.
-After a single by Elliot and a walk drawn by Lopez, and good baserunning that advanced both baserunners to second and third respectively, the Saints had the tying and go ahead runs in scoring position with two out.
+After a single by Elliot and a walk drawn by Lopez, and good baserunning that advanced both baserunners to second and third respectively, the Saints had the tying and go-ahead runs in scoring position with two out.
 But yet again, they couldn’t capitalize on the opportunity.

 Luckily, the pitchers kept doing their part.
 Jake Vargas (Azusa Pacific) allowed the first batter he faced to reach base and then retired three in a row to keep the Saints a run from the tie and two from the lead.